16-year-old dies after shooting at Brooklyn basketball court

 He was rushed to Brookdale Hospital, where he was pronounced dead.
 He was reportedly shot in the head.

+Police do not believe the victim, who was playing basketball at the time, was the intended target.

-Police were questioning a group of people who were on the court playing basketball at the time of the shooting.
+Officers were questioning a group of people who were on the court at the time of the shooting.

 No arrests have been made, and no suspects are presently in custody.